- Differentiability of Lipschitz mappings

 - Regularity of mappings in Banach spaces

-The directions in Olga's research to date are Lipschitz quotient mappings and null sets in Banach spaces.
+The main directions in Olga's research to date are Lipschitz quotient mappings and null sets in Banach spaces.

 Her current research addresses the questions to determine the sigma-ideal generated by sets of points of non-differentiability of Lipschitz functions on normed spaces.